 - food produced or imported into Australia, which complies with Standard 1.4.2 of the Code can be legally sold in New Zealand; and - food produced or imported into New Zealand, which complies with the New Zealand (Maximum Residue Limits of Agricultural Compounds) Mandatory Food Standard, 1999 can be legally sold in Australia.

-5. Evaluation of Issues Raised in Public Comment
+5. Issues raised in public submissions